Angular2Guy/AIDocumentLibraryChat/README.md

 1. It shows the list of the documents.
 2. It uploads new documents and creates the embeddings.
 3. It provides a chat box and shows the AI answers based on the nearest document with a link.
+4. It displays the result of the Sql query.

 ## Mission Statement
 The project shows howto use Spring AI to generate answers based on a provided set of documents with a link to the source.
-The Angular frontend provides the use interface for the backend and shows the responses.
+The Angular frontend provides the user interface for the backend and shows the responses.

+The project shows howto use Spring AI to generate Sql queries based on provided metadata for the tables/columns.
+The Angular frontend provides a user interface to display the result in table.

 Spring AI makes using OpenAI / Ollama services simple and useful and this project demonstrates that.

 ## C4 Architecture Diagrams
 The project has a [System Context Diagram](structurizr/diagrams/structurizr-1-SystemContext.svg), a [Container Diagram](structurizr/diagrams/structurizr-1-Containers.svg) and a [Component Diagram](structurizr/diagrams/structurizr-1-Components.svg).
 The Diagrams have been created with Structurizr.
 The file runStructurizr.sh contains the commands to use Structurizr and the directory structurizr contains the dsl file.